zhiming99/rpc-frmwrk/rpc/security/README.md

 4. Setup the options to enable `rpc-frmwrk` with authentication.
   * In the [`driver.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/ipc/driver.json), the section for `RpcTcpBusPort`, you can find the configurations for each listening port.
-And add 'HasAuth:"true"' to the listening port which will enable authentication.
+And add `HasAuth:"true"` to the listening port which will enable authentication on all the connections to that port.
   * In the [`rtauth.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/test/router/rtauth.json), the section for `RpcRouterBridgeAuthImpl`, you can setup the authentication infomantion as the service server.
 It looks like
  ```